Key Highlights:

 Is your website helping you close more sales, or just collecting clicks?
 It’s great to have beautiful design and engaging content, but these should also help bring in business.
 If they don’t, how good are they really?
 How can they be optimized to turn clicks into sales?

 If you are facing this exact problem, we have good news: it is possible to turn your website into a fully functional sales and conversion machine.
-Follow this expert guide to optimize your website for conversions.
+Follow this expert guide on how to optimize your website for conversions.

 Why Isn't Website Traffic Enough?